 ”I am glad I had the opportunity to participate in the Shiraka programme in the Hague with fellow participants from countries like Iraq, Morocco, Jordan, Egypt, Tunisia, Palestine, Sudan and Algeria.
 The most interesting thing for me were the study visits to the World Horti Center and to the Global Center on Adaptation, which were great examples and inspiration on how to bring together governments, the private sector, civil society, and knowledge institutions.’’

 Mojtaba Shafiei, Vice President for Research, East Water and Environmental Research Institute (EWERI), Iran.

 The programme was organised together with Wageningen Environmental Research and the VNG International local office in Egypt.

 After completing this first week of the Shiraka training, we convened our annual open course on Multilevel Water Governance.
-During this two-week training, the participants from all over world gathered to discuss international best practices and water governance tools, under the guidance of leading international experts and practitioners.
+During this two-week training, the participants from all over the world gathered to discuss international best practices and water governance tools, under the guidance of leading international experts and practitioners.

 The field visits focused on private-public cooperation and explored examples of Integrated Water Resource Management.
 Participants visited the Ministry of Infrastructure and Water Management in The Hague, the WUR Greenhouse Horticulture Station in Bleiswijk, and the Maeslantkering in the Nieuwe Waterweg, Participants also learnt first-hand about how to deal with high water levels, manage dikes, increase flood safety and address environmental concerns.

-”We have been inspired and empowered, now we will go and do your best to involve others to achieve our visions’’ – Hassan Adeyemi Sanuth.
-Assistant Director, Ministry of Environment, Lagos State Government, Nigeria.
+”We have been inspired and empowered, now we will go and do your best to involve others to achieve our visions’’ – Hassan Adeyemi Sanuth, Assistant Director, Ministry of Environment, Lagos State Government, Nigeria.